 As an example of how raising the age affects everyone, consider a worker born in 1990.
 Under current law, the FRA for this worker is age 67.
 If the worker retires at age 67, he would receive his full benefit amount.
 On the other hand, if the worker claims benefits a year earlier, at age 66, he would receive a permanent reduction in benefits of about 7 percent.
 Conversely, if he claims benefits a year later, at age 68, his benefits would be permanently increased by 8 percent.
 In comparison, consider a second worker also born in 1990 who has a full retirement age not of 67 but of 68, as the result of a change in the law increasing the retirement age.
 If this worker claims benefits at age 67, she will face a permanent reduction in benefits of about 7 percent, and if she were to retire at age 66 like her coworker, her benefits would be permanently reduced by about 14 percent.
 On the other hand if she retires at age 68, she does not receive a credit but only her normal retirement benefit – effectively costing her an 8 percent permanent increase in benefits.
 She would need to work a full additional year – until age 69 – to receive the 8 percent delayed credit her coworker received a year earlier.

 In addition, life expectancy varies significantly by race and wealth.
 In the United States, Whites tend to live longer, on average, than Blacks although the longevity gap, as calculated at birth, has decreased over time.
 This is also true of Hispanic Americans, and non-Hispanic Asian Americans.
 In addition, researchers have long documented that life expectancy is lower for individuals with lower socioeconomic status (SES) compared with individuals with higher SES.
-Recent studies analyzed by the Congressional Research Service provide evidence that this gap has widened in recent decades.
+Studies analyzed by the Congressional Research Service provide evidence that this gap has widened in recent decades.
 For example, a 2015 study by the National Academy of Sciences (NAS) found that for men born in 1930, individuals in the highest income quintile (top 20 percent) could expect to live 5.1 years longer at age 50 than men in the lowest income quintile.
 The analysis also found that this gap has increased significantly over time.
 Among men born in 1960, those in the top income quintile could expect to live 12.7 years longer at age 50 than men in the bottom income quintile.
 This NAS study finds similar patterns for women: the life expectancy gap at age 50 between the bottom and top income quintiles of women expanded from 3.9 years for those born in 1930 to 13.6 years for those born in 1960.
 This is not surprising considering higher income workers are less likely to have physically demanding jobs and more likely to be covered by high-quality employer-sponsored health insurance.
 [For more information on raising the retirement age, see Raising the Social Security Retirement Age: A Cut in Benefits for All Future Retirees.

 The disproportionate impact of raising the retirement age has been acknowledged even by proponents of the idea, but their solutions have been vague assurances that ‘some kind’ of program will be designed to protect those who truly cannot work until age 70.
 In fact, we already have a program designed to accomplish exactly this goal – Social Security’s disability program.
 As part of their Federal Insurance Contribution Act (FICA) contribution with every paycheck, workers are earning a benefit intended to protect their families in case of the loss of income as a result of retirement, disability or death.
 The disability program was intended to provide a benefit for those whose physical impairments prevent them from working, without perversely creating an incentive for those who could work to stop doing so.
 These conflicting objectives, along with decades of underfunding the Social Security Administration’s operations, have resulted in a dramatic growth in disability backlogs where delays have become legion.
 Applicants have been forced to wait a year or more for hearings to determine eligibility for Social Security disability benefits, and nearly 110,000 Americans have died while waiting for a hearing.
 Expecting this already overburdened system to handle potentially millions of new claimants or creating an entirely new program that does not suffer from the same conflicting goals is unrealistic and a disservice to the millions of disabled American workers who would be caught up in the endless red tape that would result.
 [For more information on this topic, see Social Security Disability and the Debate over Raising the Retirement Age]